iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

   * File : [6-size.c](./6-size.c)
     * Required : A C program that prints the size of various types on the computer it is compiled and run on.
     * Expected Results : The output should be the same as the example provided.

+💡*Fun Fact :Size is not grandeur, and territory does not make a nation is a quote made by Thomas Henry Huxley*
 <br><br>

 * **7. Intel**